xodio/xod-docs/docs/guide/rtc-example/README.md

 - Add the [`rtc`](https://xod.io/libs/xod-dev/ds-rtc/rtc/) node onto the patch.
   This node represents an RTC clock.
 A pulse at the `UPD` pin triggers a new reading of a `datetime` type value.
-The `DONE` and `ERR` output pins notify about was the read successful or not.
+The `DONE` output pin fires on successful read.
 By default, the I2C device address at the `ADDR` pin is `68h`.
 - For the continuous reading of date and time set the `UPD` pin value to `Continuous`.
 - Add the [`unpack-datetime`](https://xod.io/libs/xod/datetime/unpack-datetime/)